reddynaveen901/spring-hibernate-maven-webapp/README.md

 ### Steps for building/running this project

 Be in the directory docker-jenkins
-- `Create a database with name : websystique`
+- `Createing a database with name : websystique`
 - `Database connectivity config is in : src/main/resources/application.properties`

 #### Steps for creating a Schema